amittal91/DevOps-TechTalk-Nagios/README.md

 * Install *nagios core*
 * Install Nagios Plugins
 * Install NRPE - Nagios Remote Plugin Executor

-* Make changes to configuration files
+A detailed tutorial about setup can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-nagios-4-and-monitor-your-servers-on-ubuntu-14-04)

 *2. Remote Host*
 * Install linux-nrpe-agent
-* Make changes to configuration files
+* Allow the nagios-Server to access the remote host

-A detailed tutorial about setup can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-nagios-4-and-monitor-your-servers-on-ubuntu-14-04)
+A detailed tutorial about setup can be found [here](https://assets.nagios.com/downloads/nagiosxi/docs/Installing_The_XI_Linux_Agent.pdf)

-*3 Setting up email notification*
+*3. Setting up email notification*
 * Install POSTFIX
 * Install Heirloom-MailX
-* Make changes to configuration files

 A detailed tutorial about setup can be found [here](http://www.telnetport25.com/2012/02/configuring-e-mail-notifications-in-nagios-core/)

+*4 Make changes in configuration files*
+* Replace /usr/local/nagios/etc/objects/command.cfg with commands.cfg provided [here](https://github.com/amittal91/DevOps-TechTalk-Nagios/tree/master/Config-Server)
+* Add (NagiosRemoteHost2.cfg)[https://github.com/amittal91/DevOps-TechTalk-Nagios/tree/master/Config-Server] to /usr/local/nagios/etc/objects/ .
+Change the IP address in the file to your remote host's IP
+* Add your contact information in /usr/local/nagios/etc/objects/contacts.cfg

 The configuration files needed to be replaced in the server and host have been provided in the repo.